- Purchase the complete Expat Arrivals Adelaide Guide (PDF)

 There's plenty to see and do in Adelaide.
 Hiking, surfing and stand-up paddleboarding are available for the sportive and adventurous – then there's cheese and wine tasting for the foodies, and a cultural district and a large range of shows in the heart of the city for the culture addicts.

 Adelaide is the perfect spot for sipping great local beers, ciders and wines.
-This region is surrounded by vineyards which make driving around the state of South Australia even more enjoyable, with plenty of opportunities to pop into a wine farm for a tasting.
+This region is surrounded by vineyards, which make driving around the state of South Australia even more enjoyable, with plenty of opportunities to pop into a wine farm for a tasting.